How to use ContextLoom

 ### Default behaviors

-- New requirement → create a file in `10-requirements/`
+- New requirement or spec → create a file in `01_specs/`

-- A decision or tradeoff → create an ADR-lite in `30-decisions/`
+- A decision or tradeoff → create an ADR-lite in `03_decisions/`

 File templates for LLM-friendly structure